CSCfi/csc-user-guide/docs/support/conda.md

 If you encounter a broken package, a package that does not have the feature you need, or an outdated package, it is possible to re-build the package yourself.
-The details of this are slightly out of the scope of this document, but building Conda packages perfectly doable.
-Basically, you need to install `conda-build` Conda package, modify the files `meta.yaml` and `build.sh` in the `<condaroot>/pkgs/<package>/info/recipe` sub-folder in the Conda package.
+The details of this are slightly out of the scope of this document, but building Conda packages is perfectly doable.
+Basically, you need to install `conda-build` Conda package, modify the files `meta.yaml` and `build.sh` in the `<condaroot>/pkgs/<package>/info/recipe` sub-folder, rebuild the package, and install it into a local channel.

 ## Examples